Samreay/Samreay/_posts/2012-06-01-satellite.md

 ---
 layout: post
 title:  "Laser Satellite"
 desc: "Our mechatronics group project was to create a satellite to target IR sources and shoot a laser at them.
-How cool."
+The bulk of the operation consists of an array of IR sensors that feed into a PID controlled reaction wheel, giving surprisingly good accuracy in the end."
 date: 2012-06-01
 categories: [project]
 tags: [hardware,project]